raspberrypi/documentation/usage/minecraft/README.md

 ### Post a message

-To post a message to the screen (for all players in the game on the network to see), type the following Python command:
+To post a message to the screen for all players in the game on the network to see, type the following Python command:

 ```python
 mc.postToChat("Type your message here")